 State legislatures and public utilities commissions can enact rules to make solar power accessible for everyone.
 Favorable rules explain why some of the cloudiest states—New York, New Jersey, and Connecticut, are doing so well with solar, and yet some of those with the most natural solar resources—like Alabama, Mississippi, and Georgia—are doing so poorly.

 Below is important information about the public policy, rules, and economic reasons that affect your ability to go solar here in Connecticut:

 Connecticut's Renewable Portfolio Standard

+Connecticut has an aggressive yet complicated RPS law, which puts the state among the best for renewable energy.
+The short version is that Connecticut utilities (both of them) must supply 40% of their power with clean, renewable energy by January 1, 2030.
 The longer version is how they classify renewable energy.
-They break it down into Class I, Class II and Class III renewable energy sources.
+They break it down into Class I, Class II, and Class III renewable energy sources.

 Connecticut Electricity Prices

 Connecticut may be a relatively small state, but the electricity prices sure aren't.
 The average retail price for electricity is 21 cents per kWh, compared to a national average about 13.6 cents/kWh.

 And those 21-cent prices aren’t going down anytime soon, folks.
 It looks like a rate of about 3.5% increases will be constant going forward, and that’s without unforeseen spikes in price caused by regulation, instability, and more.
 With solar panels on your home, you are protected from rises in prices; in fact, when the prices go up, you get paid more for the electricity your system generates!

 We would expect some savvy customers might be thinking about jumping ship and going solar!
 Fortunately, there is a photovoltaic life raft for you to swim out to - one Connecticut has created for itself in the last decade.